Rail transportation in the United States: 19th century

 Soon, other roads that would themselves be purchased or merged into larger entities, were formed.
 The Camden & Amboy Railroad (C&A), the first railroad built in New Jersey, completed its route between its namesake cities in 1834.
-The C&A ran successfully for decades connecting New York City to the Delaware Valley, and would eventually become part of the Pennsylvania Railroad.
+The C&A ran successfully for decades connecting New York City to the Philadelphia metropolitan area, and would eventually become part of the Pennsylvania Railroad.

 By 1850, over 9000 mi of railroad lines had been built.
 The B&O's westward route reached the Ohio River in 1852, the first eastern seaboard railroad to do so.
 Railroad companies in the North and Midwest constructed networks that linked nearly every major city by 1860.
 In the 1850s the Congress decided to promote railroads by giving them land grants.
 The Illinois Central Railroad was the first to be established.
 Banks loaned it the $27 million needed for construction and by 1860 it operated 705 miles of track criss-crossing Illinois from Chicago to Galena to Cairo.
 It was the longest railway in the world.
 It set up a depot every ten miles, where ambitious men rushed in to start a town by buying plots from the land grant.

-In the decade of the 1850s, the national railway grid was expanding rapidly from 8,400 miles of track to 25,000.
-Outside the Midwest, rail mileage doubled, but inside the region it expanded by a factor of 7 from 1,300 to 9,000 miles.
-Chicago thereby became the nation's greatest rail center.
-Much of the necessary iron and steel was imported from Pittsburgh, but new mills were Increasingly set up in Chicago.
+In the 1850s, the national railway grid expanded rapidly from 8,400 miles of track to 25,000.
+Outside the Midwest, rail mileage doubled.
+In the Midwest it expanded by a factor of 7, from 1,300 to 9,000 miles.
+Chicago became the nation's greatest rail center.
+Much of the necessary iron and steel was imported from Pittsburgh, but new mills were increasingly set up in Chicago.
 When the war broke out in 1861, Chicago's main rivals Cincinnati and St Louis lost access to their primary markets to the South.
 Chicago replaced them as the hub for the national distribution of wheat and meat.
-Furthermore Chicago became the supply base for the.
-Western armies, as General Ulysses S Grant took the Illinois Central down to Cairo, and then marched south to seize control of Kentucky and Tennessee on his way to Memphis, Chattanooga, and Atlanta.
+Chicago became the supply base for the Western armies, as General Ulysses S Grant took the Illinois Central down to Cairo, and then marched south to seize control of Kentucky and Tennessee on his way to Memphis, Chattanooga, and Atlanta.